skuzzle/restrict-imports-enforcer-rule/README.md

 Package patterns are matched case sensitively part by part.
 There are two supported wildcard operators:

-1. `*` matches a single package part.
+1. `*` matches every package part but exactly one.
-2. `**` matches any remaining parts and may only be applied at the end of a pattern.
+2. `**` matches multiple package parts but at least one.

 The pattern `java.util.*` matches `java.util.ArrayList` but not `java.util.regex.Pattern`.

 Likewise the pattern `java.util.**` matches all classes and subclasses contained in `java.util`.
+Double wildcards are now supported everywhere within a pattern. `**.DumbName` would match every import which ends in `DumbName`.

-If a pattern does not contain any wildcards matching degrades to a simple String comparison.
+If a pattern does not contain any wildcards, matching degrades to a simple String comparison.

 ## Includes and Excludes